NVIDIA-RTX/NVIGI-Core/docs/ProgrammingGuideAI.md

 There are two ways to obtain results:

-* By providing callback in the `InferenceExectionContext` and receiving results either on host's or NVIGI's thread
+* By providing callback in the `InferenceExecutionContext` and receiving results either on host's or NVIGI's thread
 * By NOT providing a callback and forcing `evaluateAsync` path, which results in requiring host app to poll for result.

 ### Callback Approach

 This is the simplest and easiest way to obtain results.
-Callback function of the following type must be provided via `InferenceExectionContext` before calling evaluate:
+Callback function of the following type must be provided via `InferenceExecutionContext` before calling evaluate:

 ```cpp
 auto inferenceCallback = [](const nvigi::InferenceExecutionContext* execCtx, nvigi::InferenceExecutionState state, void* userData)->nvigi::InferenceExecutionState